jacoby/jacoby.github.io/_posts/2017-07-21-jekyll-trying.markdown

 categories: jekyll blogging
 ---
 I've been using GitHub Pages with a site of my own design, showing a list of my repos as an early try at Bootstrap, for a while.
-I've blogged on other systems, like [Blogger][1] and [Tumblr][2], but decided to try Jekyll.
+I've blogged on other systems, like [Blogger][1], but decided to try Jekyll.

 My first pass was to try to get this working specifically as jacoby.github.io/blog, keeping that first page as mine, and MAN it would not go.